aws-samples/aws-distributed-training-workshop-eks/README.md

 Fig. 1.1 Cloud9 credentials dialogs
 </center>

 Please click **Cancel** in this dialog, immediatlely another dialog appears.
 Please click **Permanently disable** in the second dialog.
+If these dialogs do not appear, then AWS managed temporary credentials have already been disabled in your Cloud9 IDE and you may proceed to the next step.

 ### 1.2.
 Install tools